Ziggyss/react-bubbles/README.md

 - [ ] Explain what a token is used for.

+A token is used for authentication so that a user can login and then gain access to protected routes on a website.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can set up private routes, develop a secure method of authentication and use  HTTPS.

 - [ ] Describe how web servers work.

+Web servers can refer to hardware or software.
+With hardware, the web server is a computer that stores web server software and a website’s files.
+It connects to the internet and allows data interchange with other connected devices.
+With software a web server can be accessed through domain names of websites it stores and it understands and works with URLs and HTTP to deliver content to the user.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD - GET, POST, PUT and DELETE

 ## Project Set Up